 Shown here is a Schacht Cricket.
 You can see that the warp is lifted above the cloth beam where the woven fabric is stored creating a large space for the cloth to be wound without interfering with the warp.
 The same is true of the relationship between the back beam and warp beam, the back beam is lifting the warp up and away from the stored warp.

 There are other ways to mitigate these issues, such as having a warp beam that tilts up to create a neutral shed that sits at a slant, rather than being horizontal with the loom.
 The Knitter’s Loom by Ashford is an example of this type of design.
 By lifting the warp beam higher than the cloth beam, it allows a little bit more breathing room as the woven cloth grows, making it less likely to cause issues on longer warps.
+(I forgot to mention when I first wrote this post that Ashford has also developed an additional add-on accessory called the Freedom Roller that allows you to weave longer warps.)

 There are weavers who prefer no beams, particularly those who are fond of weaving open-sett warps, using novelty yarns that are woven with a light beat.
 I weave a lot of open fabrics knowing they are going to rebound after finishing and virtually all the openness will disappear.